OHF Player Movement: Frequently Asked Questions

 Volunteers are the backbone of community hockey.
 Whether assisting with events, coaching, or administrative tasks, your involvement makes a difference.
 Reach out to your Minor Hockey Association to explore opportunities.

-What measures are in place to reduce volunteer workload?
+What measures are in place to reduce the volunteer workload?

 We are streamlining processes, providing training resources, and introducing tools to help Minor Hockey Associations manage changes more efficiently.